 My advice: Just buy the prettiest one.

 More specifically, go to the grocery store and just buy the one you think is prettiest!
 Picking a plant with some un-opened buds means the flowering will last longer.
 Avoid plants with dry or yellowing leaves.
-Plant care instructions are a bonus.
+Plant care instructions sheets and a lovely pot are a bonus.

 I just assume that the grocery store doesn’t want lots of people complaining that their plants have died so they probably figured out which ones would do best and are only selling those.
 (Of course I could be totally wrong on this, but so far, I’ve been lucky).